Britain's FTSE outperforms in Europe as miners regain ground

 “Holders will be happy to receive another 60p special dividend ... thanks to good cashflow, but sceptics might not like a worse net debt position and what amounts to a challenging environment in which to be a retailer,” Mike van Dulken, head of research at Accendo Markets, said in a note.

-Sainsbury’s fell 3.7 percent after the grocer said it had a bid for Argos- and Homebase-owner Home Retail rejected.
+Sainsbury’s fell around 5 percent after the grocer said it had a bid for Argos- and Homebase-owner Home Retail rejected.
+It recovered to trade down 2.5 percent.